Philippines: Commonwealth and World War II (1935–1946)

 The Empire of Japan invaded the Philippines in December 1941 during World War II, and the Second Philippine Republic was established as a puppet state governed by Jose P. Laurel.
 Beginning in 1942, the Japanese occupation of the Philippines was opposed by large-scale underground guerrilla activity.
 Atrocities and war crimes were committed during the war, including the Bataan Death March and the Manila massacre.
 The Philippine resistance and Allied troops defeated the Japanese in 1944 and 1945.
 Over one million Filipinos were estimated to have died by the end of the war.
 On October 11, 1945, the Philippines became a founding member of the United Nations.
 On July 4, 1946, during the presidency of Manuel Roxas, the country's independence was recognized by the United States with the Treaty of Manila.

+The Tydings-McDuffie Act was signed by U.S. President Franklin D. Roosevelt on March 24, 1934 in the Great Depression period.
+When the act was signed, Manuel L. Quezon became the 2nd President of the Philippines, which made the Philippines a Commonwealth after Emilio Aguinaldo y Famy.
+President Harry S. Truman signed Proclamation 2695 and Truman authorized Paul V. McNutt to proclaim the independence of the Philippines in the Treaty of Manila on July 4, 1946 following the Tydings-McDuffie Act.

 Independence (1946–present)

 Efforts at post-war reconstruction and ending the Hukbalahap Rebellion succeeded during Ramon Magsaysay's presidency, but sporadic communist insurgency continued to flare up long afterward.
 Under Magsaysay's successor, Carlos P. Garcia, the government initiated a Filipino First policy which promoted Filipino-owned businesses.
 Succeeding Garcia, Diosdado Macapagal moved Independence Day from July 4 to June 12—the date of Emilio Aguinaldo's declaration— and pursued a claim on eastern North Borneo.